AdobeDocs/experience-manager-64.en/help/forms/using/chart-component-interactive-communications.md

 **X-axis > Title** Specifies the title for the x-axis.

-**X-axis > Data Model Object &#42;** Specify the name of the form data model collection item to be plotted on x-axis.
+**X-axis > Data Model Object &ast;** Specify the name of the form data model collection item to be plotted on x-axis.

 **X-axis > Function** Specifies the statistical/custom function to use for computing the values on x-axis.
 For more information about functions, see Use functions in chart and Example 2: Application of sum and mean functions in a line chart.